... The Beta Hero

 Bezel Rings - The new outer ring has three closely spaced grooves,

-which do not best replicate the faint linear features seen in DOTD and
+which don't recreate the two faint linear features seen in DOTD and

 other screencaps. |